zigtools/zls/README.md

 ## Using as a library

-You can use zls as a library!
+You can use ZLS as a library!
 [Check out this demo repo](https://github.com/zigtools/zls-as-lib-demo) for a good reference.

 ## Related Projects